mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-campaign.md

     >[!NOTE]
     >
     >For a live campaign with IP warmup plan activated, the **[!UICONTROL Delete]** button is available until it is associated with an IP warmup plan.
-Once used in an IP warmup plan, the campaign cannot be deleted anymore.
+Once used in a plan, the campaign cannot be deleted anymore.

 1. The campaign is displayed in the **[!UICONTROL Campaigns]** list.
-To easily retrieve all the IP warmup campaigns created on the current sandbox, you can filter on the campaign option **[!UICONTROL IP warmup]**.
+To easily retrieve all the IP warmup campaigns created on the current sandbox, you can filter on the **[!UICONTROL IP warmup]** campaign option.

     ![](assets/ip-warmup-campaign-filter.png)